All posts by adminBRE2GB

 · 8:30-9:30am Display car parking onsite.
 If you arrive after 9:30 you’ll have to park on the street no matter how cool your car is.

-· 9am Open House begins* with showroom open, autographs and more as listed below
+· 9am Open House begins* with showroom open, autographs and more as listed below.

-· 10-10:30am Q&A with Peter Brock and any other BRE team members who attend
+· 10-10:30am Q&A with Peter Brock.

-· No more than 3 outside items will be autographed.
-“Outside” item means something that is brought to the event
+(1) Autographs are $25 per item.
+(2) No more than 3 outside items will be autographed.
+“Outside” item means something that is brought to the event.
+(3) Anything purchased from BRE (our showroom will be open) at the event can be autographed (for the $25 fee).

-· 11:15-noon Car Award selection
+· 11:15-noon Car Award selection.

-· Noon lunch
+· Noon lunch.

-· 12:30pm Car Award Winners Announced
+· 12:30pm Car Award Winners Announced.

-· 1pm end
+· 1pm end.

 Brand Loyalty versus Innovation